One Million Years B.C.: Music

 Composer Mario Nascimbene was in charge of the film's music and score.
-The soundtrack was released in Italy as a 7-track limited edition vinyl LP on the Intermezzo label in 1985.
-It was re-released in Italy on compact disc in 1994 (now out of print) as a soundtrack compilation also including two other Hammer films.
+A soundtrack was released in Italy as a 7-track limited edition vinyl LP on the Intermezzo label in 1985.
+It was re-released in Italy on CD in 1994 (now out of print) as a soundtrack compilation including two other Hammer films.

 The original score for the film:

 Release

-It was first screened on 25 October 1966, at the London Trade Show with a general release in the United Kingdom on 30 December 1966, by Warner-Pathé and the United States on 21 February 1967, by 20th Century Fox.
+It was first screened on 25 October 1966 at the Warner Theatre, London, with a general release in the United Kingdom on 30 December 1966, by Warner-Pathé.
+It was released in the United States on 21 February 1967, by 20th Century Fox.
 The U.S. cut was censored for a broader audience, losing around nine minutes.
 Deleted scenes included a provocative dance from Martine Beswick, a gruesome end to one of the ape men in the cave and some footage of the young Allosaurus's attack on the Shell tribe.
 On 17 October 1966, the British Board of Film Classification announced that the film would receive an A certificate rating.
 It is currently a PG certificate applied on video in March 1989 distributed by Warner Home Video Ltd.